xapijs/xapi/docs/xapi-wrapper.md

 ### LRSConnection
 ___
-new LRSConnection ( endpoint : string , auth ? : string ) : LRSConnection
+new [LRSConnection](/src/LRSConnection.ts) ( endpoint : string , auth ? : string ) : [LRSConnection](/src/LRSConnection.ts)
 ___
-To read or write data to the LRS, you will need to create an instance of `LRSConnection`.
+To read or write data to the LRS, you will need to create an instance of [LRSConnection](/src/LRSConnection.ts).

 #### Example
 ```ts